 Integrated Pollution Prevention and Control (IPPC) is a regulatory system that employs an integrated approach to control the environmental impacts of certain industrial activities.
-In England and Wales IPPC operates under the Pollution Prevention and Control (England & Wales) Regulations 2000 (Reference 1).
-In Scotland IPPC operates under the Pollution Prevention and Control (Scotland) Regulations 2000 (Reference 2).
-In Northern Ireland IPPC operates under the Pollution Prevention and Control Regulations (Northern Ireland) 2003 (Reference 3).
+In Northern Ireland IPPC operates under the Pollution Prevention and Control Regulations (Northern Ireland) 2003 (Reference 1).
 These Regulations implement the EC Directive 96/61 on IPPC.
 The Regulatory Regime applies to many industrial sectors, including the intensive farming of pigs and poultry.
 The threshold for such farms to be regulated under IPPC is: